Long Prairie River: History

 Some of the villages that grew up along the 100 mi length of the Long Prairie have prospered, while some have disappeared completely.
-Hartford, on the banks of the river, opposite the mouth of Eagle Creek, was settled in 1865 by John Bassett, who was attracted to the area by the open grasslands north of the river.
-The railroad brought about the demise of Hartford when they built on the west side of the river, the community migrated to it and became what is now known as Browerville.
+Hartford, on the east bank of the river, opposite the mouth of Eagle Creek, was settled in 1865 by John Bassett, who was attracted to the area by the open grasslands north of the river.
+The railroad brought about the demise of Hartford when it was built on the west side of the river, the Hartford community migrated to it and became what is now known as Browerville.
+Hartford is now a township in Todd County.

 Long Prairie was never a river town like Hartford.
 In the 1840s it was settled as the administrative headquarters for carrying out the agreement between the U.S. government and the Winnebago (now Ho-Chunk) Indians.
 The settlement developed along Venewitz Creek and was said to be more populous than St. Paul at that time.
 In 1855 the Winnebago had been moved to a reservation in Blue Earth County in southern Minnesota, and the lands were sold to investors from Ohio.
 The settlement was abandoned during the 1862 Dakota uprising.
 The area was slowly repopulated by settlers passing through the area who stayed, in many cases, because of the availability of the already constructed buildings and homes.

 At the end of the Civil War the communities west of Long Prairie were settled by Southern soldiers who had fought for the Union Army that were not very welcome in their home state of Kentucky.
 Once located at the present intersection of County Roads 38 and 11, Whiteville was settled by the three White sisters and their families.
 Clotho was settled where it is because, it seems, settlers couldn't go any further given that the forests and swamps to the west were impenetrable.